yanfonseca/mytutorials/shell.md

    - sort -b -n filename.csv - Ignore branks.

 * uniq: Remove adjacent duplicates.
 It is like a group by of any programming language but it is necessary to sort the data before it runs this command.
-   - uniq -c filename.csv - Group by unique and count of duplicates
+   - uniq -c filename.csv - Group by unique and count of duplicates.
    - sort | uniq -c

 * mkdir - Create a directory